 Teacher Recommended, Kid Approved!

-Don’t forget that if you can’t get these books ordered right now, many are available on Kindle as well!
-Check your local library too.
-Ours is closed but e-books are still available!
+Don’t forget that if you can’t find the books in your local bookstore, you can order them online.
+Many are available on Kindle as well!
+And of course, you can check your local library too.

 Snacks / Lunches

 Bird-shaped sandwiches – use bird-shaped cookie cutters or trace around cardboard templates.

 How good would you be at using a beak?
 This is a fun activity for the kids to try acting like a bird.